Amit-GH/macaw/README.md

 #### ssh into the container

-While the application is running, we can go inside the container to see the contents (directory structure, indri index, etc.).
+While the application is running, we can go inside the container to see the contents (directory structure, Tantivy index, etc.).

 ```commandline
 docker exec -it macaw_test_container /bin/bash
 ```

-#### Updating TREC data for Indri
+#### Updating TREC data for Tantivy

-Indri index is created using the document stored in `trec_documents/` directory.
+Tantivy index is created using the document stored in `trec_documents/` directory.
 It has some default data.
 To create a bigger index, download the entire data from [archive](https://archive.org/details/trec-ir) and put it in trec_documents.
 Docker will copy it during build time and create a new index.
-Index creation parameters like *-memory*, *-stemmer.name* can be changed inside the Dockerfile.

-### A note on dependencies

-Pyndri is tested only with [Indri-5.11](https://sourceforge.net/projects/lemur/files/lemur/indri-5.11/) which in turn only supports certain OS.
-We use Ubuntu-16.04 in our Docker container.
-Ubuntu 18.04 creates issues during indri index creation because of some unsupported C++11 functions. *pip* version <21.0 is needed to properly install pyndri.

 ## Local Setup